 Cons of Hiring a Job-Hopper

 Job-hopping candidates won’t always fit in with your business.
 If your team relies on a low turnover rate and long-lasting employees, you should be wary of any applicant who hasn’t stayed at a company for more than a year.
 Also, take a deeper look at the types of jobs your candidate has in their history.
 If each role is vastly different from the last, you might be looking at a career-hopper.
 While these individuals could have a broad range of skills and experience, they’re less likely to have the specific qualifications your company needs.
 Finally, pay attention to reference checks.
 If your candidate left their old jobs on bad terms, there might be a more serious problem going on.

 Pros of Hiring a Job-Hopper

 Now that you have everything you need to know before hiring a job-hopper, make sure you look at the candidate’s work history within the context of everything else you learn about them.
 Gain the information you need about your candidates with PSI Background Screening.
-Executive background screening, employment and education verification, and other services allow you to make a fair and informed decision about each new hire.
+Executive background screening, employment and education verification, and other services allow you to weigh the pros and cons of job hopping to make a fair and informed decision about each new hire.